Soheil-Saneei/Automated-Greenhouse/README.md

 This repository contains many files that correspond to the software of a developing automated greenhouse.
-We have currently finished training CNN and U-Net archeticture to detect nutrient difficiencies of nitrogen, phosphorous, and potassium in lettuce.